danielradia21/danielradia21/README.md

 <h1 align="center">Hi 👋, I'm Daniel</h1>
-<h3 align="center">a fullstack web developer,I am young, skilled with strong social skills.
+<h3 align="center">A Fullstack / Front-End web developer, I am young, skilled with strong social skills.
 I can take your project to the next level.
 I thrive on bringing ideas to life and have a reputation for delivering eye-catching results ahead of schedule.</h3>

 - 🌱 I’m currently learning **React Native, C#, Unity**